AndresICM/genome-mining/_episodes/09-metabolomics.md

   <img src="../fig/FBMN_01.jpg" alt="FBMN" width="800"/>
 </a>

 Then we should write a title for our network.
-We could use something like "GM_workshop_FBMN_filtered", because we are going to use the feature list with the media blanks removed.
+We could use something like "GM_workshop_FBMN_filtered" because we are going to use the feature list with the media blanks removed.

 Following that, in "File Selection", click on "Select Input File"